 See cross section for location of evaporator fans.
-Should it ever be necessary to service or replace the fan motors or blades be certain that the fan blades are re-installed correctly.
+Should it ever be necessary to service or replace the fan motors or blades, be certain that the fan blades are re-installed correctly.

 - 1. Isolate power. - 2.
-Remove of all product stock and store appropriately. - 3.
-Remove bottom display pans. - 4.
-Remove fan guard and fan blade. - 5.
-Remove screws holding fan motor/bracket assembly to plenum and remove assembly. - 6.
-Disconnect and remove the fan assembly. - 7.
-In reverse order replace fan motor/bracket and harness assembly, ensuring it is retained in original location. - 8.
-Safely switch power to the case back on.
-With case power turned on: - 9.
-Verify that motor is working and blade is turning in the correct direction. - 10.
-Check fan plenum is seated correctly with no air recirculation. - 11.
-Replace display pans. - 12.
-Allow the case to attain correct working temperature (approximately 30 minutes) and restock the shelves.
+Remove bottom display pans. - 3.
+Remove fan guard and fan blade. - 4.
+Remove screws holding fan motor/bracket assembly to plenum and remove assembly. - 5.
+Disconnect and remove the fan assembly. - 6.
+In reverse order replace fan motor/bracket and harness assembly, ensuring it is retained in original location. - 7.
+Safely switch power to the case back on. - 8.
+Remove of all product stock and store appropriately.